theakhinabraham/theakhinabraham/README.md

 <div>
    <h2>👨‍🚀 My Coding Journey</h2>

-My journey to becoming a Data Scientist began in 8th grade when I discovered the magic of coding during computer classes.
+My journey to becoming a Mobile App Developer began in 8th grade when I discovered the magic of coding during computer classes.
 Despite being encouraged to focus on subjects like physics and history, coding remained my true passion.
 In 11th grade, I chose science but felt unfulfilled, realizing that coding was what I truly enjoyed.
 When it came time to pick a college, I knew that my future lay in software development.
 College allowed me to lead teams and create web and mobile apps, deepening my love for coding.
 I later decided to pursue a Master's in Data Science in the UK to further my knowledge.
 </div>

 <div>